 Different types of valves are used in piping.
-In this article, I have covered classifications of valves and functions of valves.
-Let’s start with Valve definition.
+In this article, I have covered valves’ classifications and their functions.
+Let’s start with Valve’s definition.

 What is Valve?

 Chances are there that you already know this.
-But there is no harm to refresh the memory.
+But there is no harm in refreshing the memory.

-Valve is a device that regulates, controls or directs the flow of a fluid by opening, closing, or partially obstructing fluid flow.
-Sound bit complicated?
-Ok, let me further simplified this.
-A valve is a mechanical device that controls the flow and pressure of fluid within a system or Process.
+A valve is a device that regulates, controls, or directs the flow of a fluid by opening, closing, or partially obstructing fluid flow.
+A sound bit complicated?
+Ok, let me further simplify this.
+A valve is a mechanical device that controls the flow and pressure of fluid within a system or process.
 So basically, it controls flow & pressure.

 Types of Valves

 In piping following types of valves are used depending on the requirements.
-The cost of Valve in the piping system is up to 20 to 30% of the overall piping cost.
-And the cost of a given type and size of the valve can vary 100%.
-It means that if you choose ball valve over butterfly valve for the same function.
+The cost of valves in the piping system can be up to 20 to 30% of the overall piping cost.
+And the cost of a given type and size of valve can vary 100%.
+It means that if you choose a ball valve over a butterfly valve for the same function.
 It can cost you more.
-So, the selection of valves is essential to the economics, as well as operation, of the process plants.
+So, the selection of valves is essential to the economics and operation of the process plants.

 - Gate Valve